NoahZuo/noahzuo.github.io/source/_posts/dive-into-physx-broad-phase-in-ue4.md

 In the old days, broad phase was hardly ever a performance hot-spot because we might not have too many rigid bodies in our scene.

 However, as the number of bodies grows, it becomes more and more expensive to handle those arrays.
-So it might be necessary for us to decline the number of rigid bodies, even if it seems not to make any sense.
+So it might be necessary for us to decline the number of rigid bodies, even if it can sometimes seem ridiculous for some ordinary cases.

 For example, you may think a triangle mesh collider is really expensive in any case.
 But for an open world game, a triangle mesh collider is preferred because of saving a considerable amount of rigid bodies.